 By using clinical textbooks, in-practice guides, patient handbooks, and Patient Education Pads, you can ensure your patients stay informed and engaged.
 These tools not only clarify treatment plans but also reinforce the steps patients need to take to improve their health.

 Pro Tip: Keep clinical reference guides (a series called The Standard Road Maps) written by Tom Guilliams, PhD on-hand to stay updated with the latest research and best practices in functional and lifestyle medicine.
 This will not only enhance your credibility but will also ensure you're offering the most effective treatments to your patients.
-You can also download the latest Standard Monograph from Dr. Guilliams for free, here.
-The monograph series is written for clinicans, but many find they are useful to share with patients who are interested in diving into understanding their health concerns in greater detail.
+You can also download the latest Standard Monograph from Dr. Guilliams for free.
+The monograph series is written for clinicians, but many find they are useful to share with patients who are interested in diving into understanding their health concerns in greater detail.

 The Bottom Line